-The cybersecurity sector is one of the hottest job markets in the world.
+The cybersecurity sector is one of the fastest growing job markets in the world.
 In 2016, Forbes projected the total market for cybersecurity services would grow from $75 billion in 2015 to $170 billion in 2020.
-This has increased the need to hire qualified IT security professionals who can help protect businesses networks and customers.
+This growth has increased the need to hire qualified IT security professionals who can help protect businesses networks and customers.

-Obviously, you aren’t one of those people, here are some tips in how to get into a cyber security career:
+Here are some tips on how to get into a cybersecurity career:

 Pick a Speciality

-Specialization is key, you can’t be a jack-of-all traits, and you shouldn’t have to be.
+Specialization is critical, you can’t be jack-of-all traits, and you shouldn’t have to be.
 Figure out what you are already good at and see how you can apply that to a security field: